TokaHegazy/jenkins_pipeline/README.md

     ```

 5.Add a Jenkinsfile:

--Create a file named Jenkinsfile in the root of your project with the following content:
+-Create a file named "Jenkinsfile" in the root of your project with the following content:

   ```bash
        pipeline {
     agent any